metacreature/ecmb_builder/README.md

 ## About this repository:
 This is a simple-to-use builder to build *.ecmb-files from your source-images without knowing anything about programming.
+Its only capable of creating simple books with no sub-folders or advanced navigation.

 # Using the builder